List of Underdog characters: Cad Lackey

 Cad Lackey was Simon's henchman, who, though generally dull-witted, was occasionally capable of pointing out flaws in his boss's plans.
 Contrary to the mad scientist stereotype, Simon actually paid good attention to Cad's suggestions in these episodes.

+Cad is tall, with slicked-back blond hair, and originally had a pallid complexion in "Go Snow", "The Big Shrink", and "Weathering the Storm", but has a healthier complexion from "The Phoney Booths" onward.
+He wears a red smock and black trousers and shoes.

 In the live-action film, he was portrayed as more intelligent and level-headed.
 He was Simon's partner and the security guard of a building where Simon hid out after hours.

 He is voiced by Ben Stone impersonating Humphrey Bogart in the cartoon.
 In the movie, he is portrayed by Patrick Warburton.